 MEIEA’s specific objectives are to provide academic encouragement and financial incentives for MEIEA members to pursue research and publication that will advance the understanding of music and entertainment industry education and the music and entertainment industry.

-Grants of up to $3,000 are available to full-time and part-time faculty at accredited institutions.
+Grants of up to $3,000 are available to MEIEA members who are full-time or part-time faculty at accredited institutions.

 Single-investigator applications, as well as applications that include collaboration with other faculty or industry practitioners, are welcome.